jrcichra/paste/README.md

 # TODO
-+ Simple web interface with a textbox and a button / enter to save a paste
++ Simple web interface with a textbox/upload button to save a paste